On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to two anonymous referees and the editor for a number of valuable comments, including highlighting a simpler proof for Theorem \ref{thm:Multiple}.
-We also thank Michele Benzi and Andy Wathen for their helpful feedback.
+The authors are grateful to two anonymous referees for their careful reading and their valuable comments.
+We thank Michele Benzi and Andy Wathen for their helpful feedback.
 JWP gratefully acknowledges support from the Engineering and Physical Sciences Research Council (UK) grant EP/S027785/1.